ankitpokhrel/jira-cli/README.md

 The `view` command lets you see issue details in a terminal.
 Atlassian document is roughly converted to a markdown and is nicely displayed in the terminal.

+The command uses `less` as a pager by default.
+To set your own pager, see https://github.com/ankitpokhrel/jira-cli/discussions/569.

 ```sh
 $ jira issue view ISSUE-1
 ```